 You don’t need a guide to enjoy Kyoto, but having a guide will add a lot of depth to your understanding of the city.
 A guide will also free you from having to think about the logistics of getting around and making the most efficient use of your time.
 Finally, a guide can help you enjoy local restaurants without any communication difficulties.

 Hiring a guide for a six-hour tour on your first day will give you the confidence to explore on following days on your own and a guide can give you some advice about what to see later in your trip.
-If you’d like to hire a guide, please visit my guided tours site ChrisRowthorn.com
+If you’d like to hire a guide, please visit my guided tours site ChrisRowthorn.com.

 How Do I Meet A Geisha In Kyoto?

 While you might be lucky enough to spot a geisha scurrying to or from an appointment somewhere in Gion, if you really want to experience the world of the geisha, it’s best to arrange for private geisha entertainment.
 It’s almost impossible to arrange private geisha entertainment on your own.
 Indeed, it would be impossible for most Japanese people.
 Luckily, private geisha entertainment can be arranged by private tour companies like my own.
+Hiring a kimono for the afternoon is also very popular in Kyoto – see our detailed review of kimono rental in Kyoto to see how it all works.

 Can I See Sumo Wrestling In Kyoto?